mpiannucci/react-native-context-menu-view/README.md

 ###### `onCancel`

 Optional.
-When the popop is opened and the user cancels.
+When the popup is opened and the user cancels.

 ###### `previewBackgroundColor`